 When Prohibition proper began, he didn’t want to concede without a fight, and hid the recipe in a secret place in the country to protect it against being discovered by others.
 The recipe for the unique taste and the secret for the powerful, bright red color of the beer remained lost for a long time.Read more

-At this time, “The Foreigner” swore revenge on the others.
+At this time, “The Stranger” swore revenge on the others.
 She is the only descendant of the family who knows the exact recipe of the particularly powerful red beer.
 She formed the Steam Brew Group, which had the perfect equipment for her specialty.
 In order to not be able to be found by the others as a member of the family, she hid her red hair under a hat and left her identity a mystery.
-Thus, she is just called “The Foreigner,” because in the underground, no one knew her face.
+Thus, she is just called “The Stranger,” because in the underground, no one knew her face.
 Even “The Master” can only wonder whether the intensively roasted malt of her unique creation is responsible for the red color of her hair.

 At one time, he was “The Master’s” best student.
-But, when the young student established a beer creation that seemed improper to his teacher, he left the country in anger and traveled around the world.
+But, when the young student established a beer creation that seemed improper to his teacher, he left the country in anger and travelled around the world.
 On his adventures, he learned a lot of new things, and regretted again and again that he no longer had contact with his old master, who was like a father to him.Read more

 When he heard about the resistance, he decided to return.
 “The Spark” asked him for forgiveness and entered into the service of the freedom fighters.
-Thanks to his extraordinary talent and his experience, although he was still young in years, it was not too long until he became a part of the brave four.
+Thanks to his extraordinary talent and his experience, although he was still young in years, he was not too long until he became a part of the brave four.
 His specialty is India Pale Ale, the recipe and preparation of which he learned in his adventures and perfected with the help of “The Master”.

 The little sister of “The Spark”: Shiny is back!